kazurayam/unittest-helper/docs/index.md

         outputs.upToDateWhen { false }               // (5)
     }

-1\) I declared that I want to use NestNG to run my test cases in the `testS2` task.
+1. I declared that I want to use NestNG to run my test cases in the `testS2` task.

-2) I specifically chose a class of which className starts with `S2`.
+2. I specifically chose a class of which className starts with `S2`.

-3) I passed all entries of `System.properties` into the `testS2` task
+3. I passed all entries of `System.properties`, including the ones given as a commandline parameter by `-DbrowserType=XXXX`, into the `testS2` task

-4) I specified to show all of messages from the test classes to stdout to be printed in the console
+4. I requested Gradle show all of messages from the test classes to stdout to be printed in the console

-5) I specified Gradle to run the `testS2` task even if there is no change in the input.
+5. I forced Gradle to run the `testS2` task even if there is no change in the input.

 I opened the Terminal app, and ran the following commands.